vatesfr/xen-orchestra/@xen-orchestra/proxy/docs/api.md

     // port of the portal, ephemeral: one target per mount
     port: number
   }

+  interface RestoredVm {
+    // UUID of the restored VM
+    id: string
+    // bytes transferred
+    size: number
+    // disks live mounted instead of transferred, each attached to `hostId` (a host UUID)
+    liveMounts: (MountedDisk & { hostId: string })[]
+  }

+  // `mapVdisSrs` gives a target per disk, keyed by the uuid the disk has in the backup:
+  // `{ type: 'restore', sr?: string }`, `{ type: 'ignore' }`, `{ type: 'live-mount', host: string }`,
+  // or an SR uuid / `null` for the first two, in the legacy shape.
+A live mounted disk is served
+  // by this proxy, like `mountDisk` does, and outlives the restore: it is reported in `liveMounts`,
+  // and its `id` must be handed back to `unmountDisk`. function importVmBackup(_: {
+    backupId: string
+    remote: Remote
+    settings?: { newMacAddresses?: boolean; mapVdisSrs?: object }
+    srUuid: string
+    xapi: Xapi
+    streamLogs: boolean = false
+  }): RestoredVm // with `streamLogs`, an ndjson stream of the task logs, the result in the end one

   // Serve `disk` as a read-only iSCSI LUN and attach it, as an SR, to `host` — a host of the pool
   // `xapi` points at.
 Nothing is copied: every read goes straight to the backup repository, and